Native American Nations in the Midwest

 Eastern Woodlands Peoples

-Midwest or Northeast Central States
+Northernmost Midwest States

 - At least 14 First Nations or Native North Americans have lived for a length of time in Minnesota, likely at least 10,000 years to date.
 Migratory evidence supports the idea that these peoples came across Canada and the northern part of what is now the USA to settle in Minnesota.